25% discount use promo code DEC25 - go to ORDER PAGE

 The “Pearl” - A salient, memorable overview of the readings in three words or less that relates to everyday life, gleaned from my diligent practice of Lectio Divina.

-An opening Reflection; a story, image, metaphor or contemporary parable that peaks audience attention, creates connectivity between preacher and assembly and smoothly segues to commentary on the scripture readings.
+An opening Reflection; a story, image, metaphor or contemporary parable that is practical and timeless and can be used across multiple Sunday and Weekday Lectionary readings.
+They peak audience attention, create connectivity between preacher and assembly, and smoothly segue to commentary on the scripture readings.

 Commentary that respects timeless truths of the Catholic faith in the context of the Liturgical celebration.